ayamflow/patchwork/README.md

 The boilerplate/workflow part is totally modular.
 For instance, you can easily switch node-sass for gem-sass or stylus.

+### About "next" branch
+Matching Vue.js next branch, this is where I'll experiment with a more modular approach, benefiting from the new features of Vue.

+Patchwork will gain mixins allowing to give more features to a VM: auto-binding of methods, preloading, ...
+The router will become to a more angularesque-router based on a directive (pw-router).
+Routes will be passed to the $root VM constructor.
+The goal is to make Patchwork a library instead of a framework, make it more modular, less coupled, and easily extensible.

 #### What's included
 - node-sass for lightning-fast styles compiling
 - browserify + watchify for node-style `require`